ABC: Achieving Better Control of Multimodal Embeddings using VLMs: Experiments

-To benchmark our model's zero-shot image classification and VQA abilities, we use MMEB~\cite{vlm2vec}, a collection of multimodal embedding tasks.
+We first evaluate the quality of \textbf{ABC} embeddings, as controlling low-quality visual embeddings is useless.
+To test embedding quality, we use two zero-shot tasks: retrieval from a pool of candidates and image classification.
+For retrieval, we use MSCOCO~\citep{mscoco} and Flickr30K~\citep{flickr}.
+For image classification, we use MMEB~\cite{vlm2vec}, which provides splits of many standard image classification tasks, such as ImageNet-1K~\citep{imagenet}, VOC-2007~\citep{voc-2007}, and ObjectNet~\citep{objectnet}.
 We note that the classification labels in MMEB are short, often only one or two words.
 This is problematic for image-captioning models that have been trained on full sentences~\citep{coca}.
 To alleviate this issue, we use \citet{clip}'s technique of embedding classification labels in a sentence template.
 We use ``$\texttt{A photo of a \{label\}.}$'' as our template for all classification evaluations.
-We use instructions for VQA but not for image-level retrieval or classification, as we find that instructions are unnecessary for these tasks.

-Our zero-shot classification and VQA results~(\cref{tab:main_exp_per_task}) are very strong compared to other multimodal embedding models.
-We average $11.2\%$ better in classification and $12.6\%$ better in VQA than the next-best model.
-We find that \emph{plausible negatives are crucial during instruction fine-tuning}, not just pretraining.
-In just 100 training steps using instructions that include negatives, our model surpasses MMRet~\cite{megapairs} on VQA, which was trained with millions of instructions.
-Interestingly, CLIP derivatives fine-tuned with instructions such as MagicLens~\cite{magiclens} and UniIR~\cite{uniir} do not perform significantly better than their respective baselines, despite MMEB providing instructions for each task.
-This evidences that encoder-only embedding models struggle to effectively utilize natural language instructions~\citep{vlm2vec}.
+In \cref{tab:retrieval_results}, our model demonstrates strong image-to-text retrieval capabilities, achieving competitive performance to models that have been contrastively trained with hundreds of GPUs and massive batch sizes~\citep{eva-clip, open_clip}.
+We achieve the best performance in MSCOCO image-to-text retrieval.
+Comparatively, our text-to-image retrieval is weaker, as we under-perform both EVA-02-CLIP-E+ and OpenCLIP-G. Averaged across all classification tasks (\cref{tab:classification_results}), we achieve $11.2\%$ better accuracy than the next-best model.
+On ImageNet-1K~\citep{imagenet}, \textbf{ABC} has $7.7\%$ better zero-shot accuracy than OpenCLIP. \textbf{ABC}'s performance on established benchmarks such as MSCOCO and ImageNet-1K indicate that the pretrained model's embeddings are useful.
+In \cref{sec:control}, we evaluate the fine-tuned adapter's ability to embed images with text instructions into the pretrained model's embedding space.